minkphp/docs/guides/traversing-pages.rst

 The following queries are supported by the named selector:

 ``id``
-    Searches an element by its id.
+    Searches for an element by its id.
 ``id_or_name``
-    Searches an element by its id or name.
+    Searches for an element by its id or name.
 ``link``
-    Searches a link by its id, title, img alt, rel or text.
+    Searches for a link by its id, title, img alt, rel or text.
 ``button``
-    Searches a button by its name, id, text, img alt or title.
+    Searches for a button by its name, id, text, img alt or title.
 ``link_or_button``
     Searches for both links and buttons.
 ``content``
-    Searches a specific page content (text).
+    Searches for a specific page content (text).
 ``field``
-    Searches a form field by its id, name, label or placeholder.
+    Searches for a form field by its id, name, label or placeholder.
 ``select``
-    Searches a select field by its id, name or label.
+    Searches for a select field by its id, name or label.
 ``checkbox``
-    Searches a checkbox by its id, name, or label.
+    Searches for a checkbox by its id, name, or label.
 ``radio``
-    Searches a radio button by its id, name, or label.
+    Searches for a radio button by its id, name, or label.
 ``file``
-    Searches a file input by its id, name, or label.
+    Searches for a file input by its id, name, or label.
 ``optgroup``
-    Searches an optgroup by its label.
+    Searches for an optgroup by its label.
 ``option``
-    Searches an option by its content or value.
+    Searches for an option by its content or value.
 ``fieldset``
-    Searches a fieldset by its id or legend.
+    Searches for a fieldset by its id or legend.
 ``table``
-    Searches a table by its id or caption.
+    Searches for a table by its id or caption.

 Custom Selector
 ~~~~~~~~~~~~~~~

-Mink lets you register your own selector types by implement the ``Behat\Mink\Selector\SelectorInterface``.
+Mink lets you register your own selector types through implementing the ``Behat\Mink\Selector\SelectorInterface``.
 It should then be registered in the ``SelectorsHandler`` which is the registry
 of available selectors.